-For Archer Scavenger Hunt 2016 I created this six minute ASCII animation to fill in the back story of Dr Krieger's pets and their perilous journey from New York to Los Angeles.
-The story is loosely based on the movie Homeward Bound.
+For the Emmy Award winning Archer Scavenger Hunt 2016, I written, directed, and animated this six minute short film entirely using ASCII, the plain text document encoding format.
+Its purpose was to fill in the back story of Dr Krieger's pets and their perilous journey from New York to Los Angeles and is loosely based on the movie Homeward Bound.

 Once the walk-cycle was complete, I could see the potential in developing this into something much more ambitious than your typical run-of-the-mill ASCII animation.
 Seeing the long, tedious path ahead of me, my friends doubted my sanity, but undeterred, I soldiered on.